gravity-ui/page-constructor/src/sub-blocks/HubspotForm/README.md

 `hubspotEvents: string[]` — An array of hubspot events

-`inVirtualDom?` - If `false`, a container will be created for inserting the form via document.createElement.
-Default `true`
+`createDOMElement?` - If you put `true`, then a container will be created using `document.createElement` to insert the hubspot form.
+Default `false`

 [Form global events:](https://legacydocs.hubspot.com/global-form-events)